-Advantages of Working Union Being part of the union and working for a union contractor generally means higher pay, regular raises, better fringe benefits and a collective bargaining agreement that spells out terms and conditions on the job.
+Advantages of being a union carpenter generally means higher pay, regular raises, better fringe benefits and a collective bargaining agreement that spells out terms and conditions on the job.
 Members have access to tuition-free training and upgraded classes that happen on-the-job and in our training centers floors, assistance with finding work, professional development and leadership training, and a say in contracts and working conditions.

 Strength in Numbers

 Belonging to a union means you are not alone if your boss wants to fire you, pays you late, refuses to pay you overtime, unilaterally cuts your pay or plays favorites.
 You are not on your own if your boss tries to deny you the workers’ compensation and unemployment insurance you have earned.

 The Regional Council has a sophisticated job referral system to help you find work with various contractors, so you don’t have to be tied to the peaks and valleys of one company’s fortunes.
 If times are tough, you can even work for union contractors anywhere in the United States without losing benefit coverage or having to start from scratch.

 Strength in numbers gives North Central States the ability to participate in collective bargaining, Union construction workers earn, on average, 60 percent more than nonunion workers doing the same kinds of jobs, according to the federal government.

 What does that mean in real dollars?
 Union construction workers earn an average of $376 more each week than nonunion construction workers.
 That’s $9.40 more an hour.
 To put it another way, the typical nonunion construction worker must be on the clock almost 13 hours a day to earn what the typical union construction worker earns in 8 hours.